 Pleco for iOS should work on any model of iPhone, iPod Touch, or iPad running iOS version 7.1 or later – that means you’ll need an iPhone 4S/5/5s/6/6s, iPod Touch 5th-generation, or an iPad 2 or newer (including the iPad Air and Mini).
 In general, we would not recommend buying any iPhone older than an iPhone 4S at this point, since we plan to start requiring iOS 9 in our next major update; in fact we’d strongly recommend getting something with a 64-bit processor like an iPhone 5s/6/6s, iPad Mini 2/3/4, or iPad Air 1/2.

 All of these devices should generally update themselves to the latest OS version automatically; connect your device to your computer and you’ll be prompted to update.

 Pleco is a “Universal” app and works in full-screen resolution on the iPad; we’ve even enhanced the user interface for iPad in a few places, it really makes our document reader function sing.

 You don’t need a special Chinese-version iPhone / iPod, Pleco works great regardless of where you purchased it / what language the operating system is configured to use.

 An internet connection (WiFi or cellular) is required to purchase and download add-on dictionaries and other features; once those are downloaded, though, Pleco can run quite happily without any internet connection required.

-See this page for instructions on migrating a previously-purchased Pleco license for Palm OS or Windows Mobile to the iPhone version of Pleco.
+See this page for instructions on migrating a previously-purchased Pleco license for Android to the iPhone version of Pleco.